fThAbhishek-Pandey/Stack-in-Cpp/README.md

 # stacktoforword
- i am learn about  DSA . here code start from stack and move forword.
+ I am learn about  DSA . here code start from stack and move forward.
+ Branch is use as topic of question type
+ Sr.No   branch
+ 1        Stack
+ 2